wtluong/wtlab-core-infra/README.md

 This project serves as documentation and the journey for my homelab setup; it will be continuously WIP as this lab will be for both personal use and learning new skills.

-Currently, this homelab is currently built on a NUC running vSphere; tentatively, the expansion of this project will include adding a NAS for storage and additional NUC(s) for redundancy.
+Currently, this homelab is currently built on a NUC running VMware ESXi 8; tentatively, the expansion of this project will include adding a NAS for storage and additional NUC(s) for redundancy.
 This setup features using 3 different VMs / repos all using docker compose, segmenting each stack from one another with the only dependency being the core infrastructure stack (this current repo).

 The goal of this setup is to be both scalable and portable; inspired by similar setups, I will be using NUCs and smaller smart switches so that this homelab can be setup anywhere without needing a large dedicated space (+reduced noise and power consumption).